codeforkansascity/clear-my-record/README.md

 ## Clear My Record

+Clear My Record is a project to design software to assist users to complete the process of expunging criminal convictions.
+Intially, the project is focused on providing assistance to persons seeking expungement under the laws of the state of Missouri.
+Effective January 1, 2018, the State of Missouri greatly expanded the convictions qualifying for expungement.
+The law also provided for the creation of tools for individuals to complete the expungement process without having to retain an attorney to assist.

-Place a description of Clear My Record Code for KC/UMKC School of Law project here.
+Clear My Record is a joint project of Code for KC and the UMKC School of Law.Place a description of Clear My Record Code for KC/UMKC School of Law project here.

 You can use the [editor on GitHub](https://github.com/codeforkansascity/clear-my-record/edit/master/README.md) to maintain and preview the content for your website in Markdown files.